Skip to content

 The world’s current largest payment system when it comes to volume is the SWIFT system, a Belgium-based organization that processes around 5 trillion dollars per day, or over 1.25 quadrillion dollars per year.

-Some people like to pass this technology off as a fad, or a scheme of getting rich quickly, but the reality of it is that these coins are the closest thing we have to a universal currency, and many believe that they are not going away any time soon.
+Some people like to pass this technology off as a fad, or a scheme of getting rich quickly, but the reality of it is that these coins are the closest thing we have to a universal currency, and they are not going away any time soon.

 Banking the unbanked